 Understanding Clinical Trials

-Cancer clinical trials include research at three different phases
+Cancer clinical trials are conducted in three different phases

 - The first study that involves people

 - Looks at how a new treatment should be given (e.g. by mouth, IV drip, or injection?), how often (e.g. how many times a day?) and, if it involves medication, what dose safe is safe